 (3) The purpose of the conference is to determine if the proposal, with mitigation if necessary, will have less impact on the land, the abutters, the neighborhood and the community than the maximums allowed by § 420-2.2 of these regulations.

-(4) At the conference the Board will consider separately each of the maximum impacts allowed by § 420-2.2 and each of the criteria listed in § 300-12.6 of the Zoning Bylaw.
+(4) At the conference, the Board will consider separately each of the maximum impacts allowed by § 420-2.2 and each of the criteria listed in § 300-12.6 of the Zoning Bylaw.
 (See § 420-1.4 of these regulations for a copy.)

 (5) Should the Board need additional information, the conference may be continued to another date so that the information can be obtained.